Loading ...

 Identify The Problem

-You can’t begin looking for a solution unless you know there’s a problem.
-When it comes to issues like workaholism, however, it is even more difficult to register than poor attendance patterns.
-When you begin noticing signs without looking for them, it means the problem has already been there for a while.
-In extreme scenarios, it could only become apparent when the employee suffers a breakdown or leaves on the spot.
-But if you know where to look, you can catch the red flags before they cause damage.
+You cannot begin looking for a solution unless you are aware of a problem.
+Issues like workaholism, however, are even more challenging to recognise than poor attendance patterns.
+When you start to notice signs without actively looking for them, the problem has likely existed for some time.
+It may only become evident in extreme situations when the employee suffers a breakdown or leaves abruptly.
+However, if you know where to look, you can identify the red flags before they cause damage.

 Signs of Workaholism